 The subject lands are located within the City's delineated built up area, and within a Major Transit Station Area.
 The lands are identified as a MTSA in the 2014 Kitchener Official Plan.
-In the City's Official Plan on Map 2 - Urban Structure the lands appear within the MTSA boundary for the Sportsworld station.
-The Region of Waterloo commenced the Regional Official Plan Review project and as part of that work, revised MTSA boundaries were approved in August 2022 and these lands are within the Sportsworld Station MTSA as the planned station stop for the Sportsworld LRT station stop is located directly in front of the subject lands at 25 Sportsworld Crossing Road.
-The proposed development represents intensification and will help the City achieve density targets in the MTSA.
+In the City's Official Plan on Map 2 - Urban Structure the lands appear within the MTSA boundary for the Kitchener Market ION station.
+The Region of Waterloo commenced the Regional Official Plan Review project and as part of that work, revised MTSA boundaries were approved in August 2022.
+The subject lands are within the Borden Station MTSA.
+The proposed development provides residential intensification and will help the City achieve density targets in the MTSA.
 The proposed designation and zoning will support a higher density housing option that will help make efficient use of existing infrastructure, parks, roads, trails and transit.
 Planning staff is of the opinion that the applications conform to the Growth Plan.